ShauliTaragin/PokemonGame/README.md

 *About our GUI* :
+* Firstly in is imported to state that the gui runs with a certain "tick" which is not so pleasent.
+But the reason for this is that we are planning our moves meticulously using multi threading.
 * In our display of the pokemon game the user must run the client from the terminal choosing which case to play.
 Then running the program through the play_game class

 The game is represented in the following manner :